vinay-jain-1/classifier-performance/README.md

 Data was split into 80-20 for training and testing.
 Data was then scaled using StandardScaler.

 ## Baseline
-A dubm baseline metric was defined that identified the percentage of most popular value.
+A dumb baseline metric was defined that identified the percentage of most popular value.
 In this case, it was about 89% for 'no'.

 ## Simple model
 LogisticRegression was then used to create a basic model for the data.
 Its baseline accuracy was recorded at 89.66%.